 ADA Student Programme

-The set visits, which could be for one or more days, are not paid positions and should not be considered an alternative to using a Set Runner.
-We will encourage productions to provide catering for the students and to add their names to call sheets as an ADA Student.
-Students will also be issued with identifiable set wear and will be briefed on safety procedures and on-set protocol.
+The set visits are not paid positions and should not be considered an alternative to employing a Set Runner.
+We encourage all productions to provide catering for students and to add their names to call sheets as ‘ADA Student’.
+Students are also issued with identifiable set wear and will be briefed on safety procedures and on-set protocol.

-We very much hope that you will be able to help and support the training of this next generation who want to join our great industry and we look forward to your suggestions and questions about the ADA Student Programme.
+We very much hope that you will be able to help and support the training of this next generation.
+Please email firstname.lastname@example.org with any questions or suggestions.